 If you are not sure how to do this there are tools such as Ahrefs and SEMRush to help with this process.

-Then it's just a matter of a) optimizing your existing content to increase your Google rankings or b) creating new content in an attempt to rank for that particular keyword.
+If you already rank for them then it's just a matter of optimizing your existing content to increase your Google rankings.
+Or if you don't rank for the keywords you'll need to create new content (e.g. blog) in an attempt to rank for that particular keyword/phrase.

-During this step you'll want to research and analyze what competitors are ranking for specific keywords and attempt to determine why their content is so effective at Google rankings.
-Having a good handle on SEO fundamentals and tools will be important to helping you chose the best keywords and the type of content to create to support keyword acquisition and rankings.
+Having a good handle on SEO fundamentals and SEO tools will be important in helping you to choose the best keywords and the type of content you should create to support keyword acquisition and top rankings.

-If you'd rather leave this step up to the pro's click below to start the dialogue around keyword research.
+If you'd rather leave this step up to the pros click below to start the dialogue about how we can help you with keyword research.

 Step 2: Strategy & Content Creation

-After the keyword research is completed, you'll want to create an editorial calendar mapping your ideal keywords to the future content you are going to create or optimize.
+After the keyword research is completed, you'll want to create an editorial calendar mapping your ideal keywords to the future content you are going to create and/or optimize.

-You'll want to think through how to structure the content (e.g. Pillar & Cluster) and when to publish.
-Think of the editorial calendar as your blueprint for success.
-This planning step is necessary to ensure you don't forget or miss anything and keeps you on track to hit your goals and objectives.
+You'll want to think through how to structure the content (e.g. Pillar & Cluster) and when you intend to publish it.
+Think of the editorial calendar as a blueprint for your inbound marketing program.
+This planning step is necessary to ensure you don't forget or miss anything and keeps you on track to hit your publishing goals and objectives which in turn will help you hit your revenue objectives.

-This can be as simple as a setting up a Google Sheet template to get your team organized or you may want to consider using tools like HubSpot's SEO tool to determine how to visually structure and link your content.
+Setting up an editorial calendar can be as simple as creating a Google Sheet template to get your team organized or you may want to consider using tools like HubSpot's SEO tool to determine how to visually structure and link your content.

 content For Humans: